NetherGamesMC/support/docs/season-rotations.md

 **Current season:** started December 27th 2023

 **Next season:** April 1st 2024 (this season is shorter than normal)
-* Free kits will be awarded to players around March 1st
+* Free kits will be awarded to players around March 15th to celeberate the end of the season.

 ## Skyblock